apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     DoubleLiteral  ::= <DIGITS> "." <DIGITS>
                        | "." <DIGITS>

-Literals (constants) in SQL++ can be strings, integers, floating point values, double values, boolean constants, or special constant values like `NULL` and `MISSING`.
+Literals (constants) in a query can be strings, integers, floating point values, double values, boolean constants, or special constant values like `NULL` and `MISSING`.
 The `NULL` value is like a `NULL` in SQL; it is used to represent an unknown field value.
-The specialy value `MISSING` is only meaningful in the context of SQL++ field accesses; it occurs when the accessed field simply does not exist at all in a object being accessed.
+The special value `MISSING` is only meaningful in the context of field accesses; it occurs when the accessed field simply does not exist at all in a object being accessed.

-The following are some simple examples of SQL++ literals.
+The following are some simple examples of literals.

 ##### Examples